mourad-ghafiri/youtube-to-html-summary/README.md

 - **Task Deletion**: Remove unwanted tasks from the system

 #### 👁️ **HTML Preview System**
-- **Iframe Preview**: View completed HTML summaries directly in the browser
+- **HTML Preview**: Full-page preview in new window/tab, ready for printing
-- **Modal Interface**: Clean, professional preview experience
+- **Print-Ready**: Optimized for printing with proper page formatting
 - **No Download Required**: Instant preview without file downloads
 - **Responsive Design**: Works on desktop and mobile devices